erigones/Ludolph/README.rst

 - The ``ludolph`` command should be installed somewhere in your ``PATH``.

 - Init scripts for Debian and RHEL based distributions are also available: https://github.com/erigones/Ludolph/tree/master/init.d

+See `the complete install guide <https://github.com/erigones/Ludolph/wiki/How-to-configure-Zabbix-to-work-with-Ludolph>`_ for more info.

 **Dependencies:**